aws-samples/aws-lambda-rdbms-integration/README.md

 	    return output
 	```

-   The **Role** assigned to the Lambda function must allow the `firehose:PutRecord` action.
-Attach a new policy to your Lambda function role as before, this time selecting the **AmazonKinesisFullAccess** policy.
+   Assign the policy AmazonKinesisFullAccess to the IAM role used by the Lambda function.

-   Save and test the function.
-When prompted for **Input test event**, paste the sample input below:
+   Save and test the function using this sample JSON input:

    ```
 	{